Park your bike

 If you want to store your bike in your home, there are many solutions that will allow you to store your bike in a small space.
 Your local hardware store will have the necessary hardware.
 Look online for other bicycle storage solutions.

 Check with the property manager at your school, employer, place of worship, or apartment building, to see if there are any spaces that can be turned into bike rooms.
-Always lock your bike in shared spaces.
+Always lock your bike when leaving it in shared spaces.

 Report broken bike racks via BOS:311: